Hot Metal Extrusion

 Design Considerations

-- Use generous corner radii and avoid sharp internal corners to reduce die stress and improve metal flow
+- Use generous internal corner radii and avoid sharp re-entrant features to improve metal flow and die life